 Generally forbidden permutation domains are implemented via a class named \texttt{ForbiddenPermutation} that supports core functionalities and interfaces similar to those of the \texttt{CondorcetDomain}.

-Inside \texttt{ForbiddenPermutation}, every $k$-tuple can be assigned with a list of forbidden permutations we call laws, differing from that in the \texttt{CondorcetDoma \allowbreak in} where every triple is associated with a single rule.
+Inside \texttt{ForbiddenPermutation}, every $k$-tuple can be assigned with a list of forbidden permutations, which we call laws, differing from that in the \texttt{CondorcetDomain} where every triple is associated with a single never rule.
 Correspondingly, we have the \texttt{TLS} (denoting TupleLaws) class whose object stores a list of $k$-tuples with their assigned laws.